Decompositions of commutative monoid congruences and binomial ideals: Introduction

-What criterion determines when a set of primary components of an ideal~$I$ should be gathered, and when not?
-Our answer takes its cues from two sources.

-The first cue is arithmetic: the gathering problem has already been solved---quite naturally---when $I = \<\ttt^u - \ttt^v \mid u - v \in L\> \subseteq \kk[t_1,\ldots,t_n]$ is a \emph{lattice ideal} in a polynomial ring over an algebraically closed field~$\kk = \ol\kk$ of characteristic~$0$, for some sublattice $L \subseteq \ZZ^n$ \cite[Corollary~2.2]{ES96} (see Proposition~\ref{p:assofmeso}).
-Its primary components are the ``twisted lattice ideals'' $\<\ttt^u - \rho(u-v)\ttt^v \mid u - v \in \sat(L)\>$ for extensions $\rho: \sat(L) \to \kk^*$ of the trivial character on~$L$.
-In keeping with Example~\ref{e:8to1}, if $\kk$ were not algebraically closed, then these characters~$\rho$ would not necessarily be defined over~$\kk$, but the intersection of the primes, namely the lattice ideal itself, is defined over~$\kk$~automatically.

-The second cue is combinatorial: primary binomial ideals have particularly simple combinatorics (again, we only know this over fields $\kk = \ol\kk$ of characteristic~$0$), and primary components of a given binomial ideal are constructed by relatively straightforward operations \cite[Theorem~3.2]{primDecomp}.
-However, the procedure goes only one way: it is not obvious (even now, given the results in this paper) how to reconstruct the combinatorics of a binomial ideal from an arbitrary binomial primary~decomposition.

-Mesoprimary decomposition of a binomial ideal~$I$ is an expression of~$I$ as an intersection of \emph{mesoprimary components} (Definition~\ref{d:Wwp}), each of which is a mesoprimary ideal---a binomial ideal whose combinatorics feels like that of a primary ideal but whose arithmetic feels like that of a lattice ideal.
-An arbitrary intersection of mesoprimary ideals is not a mesoprimary decomposition, even if the intersection is a binomial ideal; exigent additional conditions must be met regarding the interaction of the combinatorics and the arithmetic of the mesoprimary components, as compared with that of~$I$ (Remark~\ref{r:stronger}).
-In particular, the combinatorics of~$I$ is easily reconstructed from any mesoprimary decomposition, by fiat (Definition~\ref{d:mesodecomp'}).
+A \emph{mesoprimary decomposition} of a binomial ideal~$I$ is an expression of~$I$ as an intersection of \emph{mesoprimary components} (Definition~\ref{d:Wwp}), each of which is a mesoprimary ideal.
+Mesoprimary decompositions of binomial ideals always exist (Definition~\ref{d:mesodecomp'} and Theorem~\ref{t:mesodecomp'}) in a form that realizes our initial intent (Theorems~\ref{t:primDecomp} and~\ref{t:galois}).
+However, an arbitrary intersection of mesoprimary ideals is not a mesoprimary decomposition, even if the intersection is a binomial ideal; exigent additional conditions must be met regarding the interaction of the combinatorics and the arithmetic of the mesoprimary components, as compared with that of~$I$ (Remark~\ref{r:stronger}).
+In summary, mesoprimary decomposition gathers primary components so~that: \begin{enumerate} \item the decomposition into binomial ideals requires no hypotheses on the ground~field; \item specifying one mesoprimary component takes the place of individually listing all primary components arising from saturated extensions of a fixed character;~and \item the combinatorics of the components and their associated prime objects accurately and faithfully reflects the combinatorics of the decomposed binomial ideal. \end{enumerate}